East Moline Parks

 Millennium Park is the city’s newest park located at the East Moline / Moline border, west of East Moline’s Archer Drive on Moline’s 34th Avenue.
 Built in 2000 in cooperation with Moline, the park is a modern marvel with a giant wooden jungle gym, restroom facilities, drinking fountains, and a large pavilion for gatherings.

 Mitchell Park is located on the corner of 30th Avenue and 4th Street with the adjacent Mitchell Tot Lot.
-The park features 3 tennis courts, a large basketball area, baseball diamond and has large open spaces for other sport activities.
+The park features 2 pickleball courts, 1 tennis court, a large basketball area, baseball diamond and has large open spaces for other sport activities.
 A large pavilion, a restroom building and lots of playground equipment make Mitchell Park and the Tot Lot popular among East Moline park-goers.

 Jacobs Northeast Park Sports Complex